 When they reached a line of dark cedars she seemed to have arrived where she wanted to be.
 She sat at the base of one of the largest, and he sat next to her.
 The smell seemed to overshadow them.
 She screwed up her face and shook her hands as if she was pretending to be in a rocket launch, but she made no sound

 She made no sound with her mouth, but the same dark, disastrous thundering he had heard before began again, and again he expected to feel everything shake, but even the feathery silhouettes of the tips of branches were motionless against the leaden sky.

-Ham began to look about him curiously, and wherever he moved his eyes was for an instant polished and sparkling brass.
-The scaly cedar fronds and the bark and withered grass at their feet and whatever else that was near that he laid his eyes on was for a moment fashioned with crisp detail in spotless metal, so that every grain of the most powdery dust had a shimmering sheen.
-After the barest moment it was as before, until he looked in another direction, when all appeared again in brazen forms.
+Ham began to look about him curiously, and wherever he moved his eyes the place was for an instant made of polished and sparkling brass.
+The scaly cedar fronds and the bark and withered grass at their feet and whatever else that was near that he laid his eyes on in a fleeting moment displayed itself fashioned with crisp detail in spotless metal, so that every grain of the most powdery dust had a shimmering sheen.
+After the barest modicum of time it was as before, until he looked in another direction, when all appeared again in brazen forms.
 But the metallic forms were so sharp with their hard-edged highlights and fierce, coppery color in every shadow that their image hung in the air after the sight was gone like a slow fading afterglow.

 These appearances were like an echo of the sound that was all around them, and he wondered if the thunder seemed to come from everywhere because it was in fact coming from where they were.

 Whenever he looked down at his companion beside him he would briefly see her as a pale, messy outline, soft in reflected gleams and in complete contrast with with a hard, glittering background, like a gentle doll rolling in a heap of shining Christmas ornaments.
 And then she would be a girl sitting and playing under a tree, with the memory of a glorious frame vanishing around her waving arms and curly head.